-12 credits in Psychology, 60% Psychology average is recommended including PSYC2500 or PSYC2501 and PSYC2503.
+12 credits in Psychology, including PSYC2500 or PSYC2501 and PSYC2503.

 This course examines the genetic, familial and sociocultural correlates of abnormal behavior and psychological disorders.
 The concept of psychopathology is analysed from cross-cultural, socioeconomic and political perspectives

 PERSONALITY PSYCHOLOGY: TESTS AND MEASUREMENT